 Within a program that is firmly based in the liberal arts, the social work major is designed to prepare students for beginning professional social work practice and further study in social work.
 Social work has both a heavily multidisciplinary-based body of knowledge and its own continuously developing knowledge base.
 The complexity of social issues and social problems that confront the modern-day social worker require this broad theoretical perspective.
-Social workers are involved in areas that are influenced by political, economic, social, psychological, and culture factors.
+Social workers are involved in areas that are influenced by political, economic, social, psychological, and cultural factors.
 To that end, the program stresses an understanding of social science theories and methods.
 The curriculum provides a foundation for understanding the interaction of individual, family, and community systems, as the basis for generalist practice.
-Students learn a multi-method approach to social work practice that enables them to address a wide range of individual, family, group, and community needs.
+Students learn a multi-method approach to social work practice that enables them to address a wide range of individuals, families, groups, community and organizational needs.
 Students enhance their commitment to informed action to remove inequities based on race, ethnicity, culture, gender, social class, sexual orientation, disability, and age.

 Admission to the Social Work Program